A Parents Guide to Selecting a Martial Arts School.

 • Watch a few classes to see if the Chief Instructors seem to genuinely like teaching, know the students’ names, use positive reinforcement, and maintain control of the classes while keeping it fun.

 • All of the people in charge of teaching classes should be at least a black belt and have been certified to teach by some national martial arts group.
-If colored belt students are used, it should be in supporting roles to keep order.
+If colored belt students are used, it should only be in supporting roles to keep order.

 • Check to see if the Chief Instructor is affiliated with a national martial arts organization that provides on-going training and quality control.